ds300/patch-package/README.md

     patch --forward -p1 -i patches/package-name+0.44.2.patch

+### Beware whitespace

+If you edit generated patch files manually, be careful that the editor you use does not strip whitespace.
+This can cause patch application to fail.

+Windows users should be sure to have the `autocrlf` global config option set to `true`.
+If not, or to be sure, run this:

+    git config --global core.autocrlf true

 ## Benefits of patching over forking

 - Sometimes forks need extra build steps, e.g. with react-native for Android.
 Forget that noise.